-• Under specific worker-type probability distributions, we design a protocol in which the master chooses the values of p_A to guarantee a parametrized bound on the probability of success (Section 3).
+Under specific type probability distributions, a protocol in which the master chooses the values of p_A to guarantee a parametrized bound on the probability of success is also designed (Section 3).
 Once this is achieved, the master also attempts to maximize its utility.
 This protocol together with each of the above-mentioned algorithms comprise a mechanism.
 Note that the mechanisms designed (and their analyses) are general in that reward models can either be fixed exogenously or be chosen by the master.
 It is also shown that our mechanisms are the only feasible approaches for the master to achieve a given bound on the probability of success.

-- Under the constraint of the bounded probability of success, we show how to maximize the master utility in two real-world scenarios (Section 4).
-The first scenario abstracts a system of volunteering computing like SETI [38].
+- Under the constrain of the bounded probability of success, it is shown how to maximize the master utility in two real-world scenarios (Section 4).
+The first scenario abstracts a system of volunteering computing like SETI [36].
 The second scenario abstracts a contractor-based application where a company buys computational power from Internet users and sells it to computation-hungry consumers.
-One such application is Amazon's Mechanical Turk [5] where the master and the workers can be in fact humans that contribute time for solving problems for profit. - Finally, to provide a better insight on the usability of our mechanisms, and to illustrate the trade-offs between reliability and cost, we have characterized the utility of the master for the above-mentioned scenarios via plots by choosing system parameters as derived by empirical evaluations of master-worker Internet-based systems in [16] and [19].
+One such application is Amazon's Mechanical Turk [4] where the master and the workers can be in fact humans that contribute time for solving problems in exchange of economic rewards. - Finally, to provide a better insight on the usability of our mechanisms, and to illustrate the tradeoffs between reliability and cost, we have characterized the utility of the master for the abovementioned scenarios via plots by choosing system parameters as derived by empirical evaluations of master-worker Internet-based systems in [15] and [18].